 |---|---|---|

-For a deeper breakdown of website costs, see our guide to professional website pricing in Germany.
+For a deeper breakdown of current website costs, see our guide to professional website pricing in Germany.

 The decision framework